unruledboy/SyncRoo/README.md

 ```

 ## ToDos
-- Support NTFS USN Journal.
-Currently the logic is implemented, but the build/architecture of the project must be Windows x86, otherwise the relevant Win32 API will fail.
 - Support multithreads for processing different folders parallelly.
 Currently it only support running multiple batch files concurrently.